samsuh/2025-learnings/README.md

 April 11-15 In Seoul for ETHSeoul hackathon.
 We built https://youtu.be/YLg7-xq7gBk?si=i6UQ570TQqAoKMxp file manager based on filetype.
 It's hard to network with people at conferences without a project to represent/ categorize myself into for people.
 JY had strong interest in a localized RAG for private materials like company manuals, and working with a knowledge base like RAG via chatbot.
 Accuracy was a high priority, so citing sources and not making up data is a priority.
+The main issue for her is that she's not technical at all, and would need this built out for an end user; making her setup docker, or hosting would be unrealsitic.

 ## Potential Business